 Those sharing content found on or in MCPA publications (Military Cyber Affairs, KCIL, and CYBER) must do so within the limits of the specified intended use (educational/nonprofit/USG).
 Commercial use of the content is prohibited, without prior MCPA approval.
 Where no specified intended use is available, those wanting to share the content must seek written permission by the MCPA before sharing.
 Any content found, heard, or expressed in MCPA venues (on or off line) are that of the speaker/author as individuals and do not necessarily reflect the opinion/policy of the MCPA.
 We give permission to share/reprint original content found on/in MCPA publications free of charge to educators in American high schools and degree granting institutions and nonprofit organizations, as well as USG institutions, as long as the MCPA is cited as the originator of the content (in accordance with fair use).
 All other parties must receive MCPA approval before sharing/reprinting.
 MCPA venues (online and off line) are for sharing information of probable interest to the American military cyber community, and advertisements of products, services, organizations, or events are prohibited unless specifically approved by MCPA national leadership.
 Content considered inappropriate for MCPA venues will be removed and originators of the content will be dealt with appropriately.
 MCPA logos, symbols, pictures, videos, and other images/media/content are for the exclusive use of the MCPA and approved MCPA partners only.
 Usage of such media must be appropriate and intended to support the MCPA mission and vision.
 An approved MCPA partner using the MCPA logo in its advertising for an event supported by the MCPA is an example of an appropriate use of the MCPA logo.
 Violating this or any other MCPA policy makes the offending party liable for damages and subject to legal action.

 Just like all other associations, we are a non-federal entity (NFE).
 Like many other associations (but not all), we are not-for-profit.
 Specifically, we are categorized by the IRS as a 501(c)(3) education nonprofit public charity.
+This type of cha.
 In accordance with DoD ethics regulations, please note "This is a non-federal entity.
 It is not a part of the Department of Defense or any of its components and it has no governmental status".
 Since we are a 501(c)(3) nonprofit charity, donations are tax-deductible and very appreciated.

 Sponsorship and donations by corporations, businesses, organizations, and individuals with interests compatible with that of the MCPA are encouraged.
 However, we reserve the right to review, deny, and/or revoke the sponsor or partner relationship without explanation.
 By completing a payment for sponsorship, the sponsor indicates agreement with the below terms.